rst2pdf/rst2pdf/doc/manual.rst

 Now, if you use *italics* in a paragraph whose style uses the Tuffy font, it will use ``Tuffy_Italic``.
-That's why it's better if you use fonts that provide the four variants, and you should put them in **that** order.
+That's why it's better if you use fonts that provide the four variants, and that you lsit them in the correct order.

 If your font lacks a variant, use the "normal" variant instead.

 For example, if you only had ``Tuffy.ttf``::

+  embeddedFonts:
-  embeddedFonts: [Tuffy.ttf, Tuffy.ttf, Tuffy.ttf, Tuffy.ttf]
+    - [Tuffy.ttf, Tuffy.ttf, Tuffy.ttf, Tuffy.ttf]

 However, that means that italics and bold in styles using Tuffy will not work correctly (they will display as regular text).